 5. Record activities and need to know reminders on the wall calendar in the family command center.
 This includes Family Game Night, date night for the parents, grandma’s upcoming visit and anything else that will motivate and remind your family of what’s coming.

 And now you’re done!
-Get more done in less time using a Schedule and Activity Management system like this one.
+Get more done in less time using a Schedule and Activity Management process like this one.

-Do you use a Schedule and Activity Management System for your family?
-How will you regain or maintain control of your time and schedule this year?
+What kind of Schedule and Activity Management plan do you use for your family?
+How will you regain and maintain control of your time and schedule?